Tax identifiers

 New tax identifiers

-If a registered or guest customer supplies new tax identifier information during the checkout process, send the necessary data in a POST/tax-identifiers request.
+If a registered or guest customer supplies new tax identifier information during checkout, send the necessary data in a POST/tax-identifiers request.
 You can then use applicability in the response to determine whether the checkout contains the matching country, selling entity, and customer type values.

 {